 However, the proposed land use is a unique use that could not be evaluated at the time of writing the Comprehensive Master Plan recommendations.
-The proposed use contains multiple types of use while keeping the agricultural heritage that is valued in the North Plains communities.
-Staff finds that while these reasons expressed by the applicant alone do not present a change of circumstance, the applicant is providing a transition for this corridor.
+The proposed ODP would allow multiple use types while keeping the agricultural heritage that is valued in the North Plains communities.
+Staff finds that while these reasons expressed by the applicant alone do not present a change of circumstance, the applicant is providing a transition use area for this corridor, that staff supports.
 The Comprehensive Master Plan does not have a metric for measuring unique uses and this proposal represents one that would be hard to anticipate.
 The applicant is preserving the rural character of the area by preserving the historic structures, continuing the agricultural uses by allowing animal grazing, requiring the architecture of new structures to be compatible with existing agricultural buildings along State Highway 93, and adding greater setbacks and clustering of buildings within the development.
 For these reasons, staff finds that the applicant has created a bridge between the Comprehensive Master Plan recommendation and the proposed uses.